DanielCalvo/studies/Kubernetes/CertifiedKubernetesAdministratorCKA/general_notes.md

 - (Follow up from Dani: ingress configuration is very large, perhaps you should have a file with multiple examples?)
 - (Follow up from Dani: Run commands from vim, also learn tmux to split your terminal)
 - (Follow up from Dani: Remember!
 The ingress needs to be on the same namespace as the service!)

+#### Section 10:
+- Skim Kelsey's k8s the hardway one last time just to make sure you remember more or less how it goes
+- Maybe watch all of Mumshad's videos on this section, they could be helpful

 #### Section 13:
 - It would be helpful to explore all the flags for all the kubectl commands (`kubectl logs -f --previous` seemed helpful)